Oops and Daisies

 They might not always get along, but they love each other… and I’ve discovered my love is not divided but expanded.

-As I look back at the last year and our first year with Boo Boo, I realize just how ill-prepared I was for adding a second kid to the mix… but then again are we ever really and truly prepared for how having kids can change our lives, whether it’s kiddo number one, or number five?
+As I look back at the last year and our first year with Boo Boo, I realize just how ill-prepared I was for adding a second kid to the mix.
+Then again, are we ever really and truly prepared for how having kids can change our lives, whether it’s kiddo number one, or number five?

 While that is true in some respects, at least in regards to milestones and such, there was soooo much I didn’t know or realize.